-At the same panel, Marvel boss Kevin Feige also told fans that WandaVision will link into the Doctor Strange sequel, the Multiverse of Madness, set for a May 2021 release.
+Marvel boss Kevin Feige has also told fans that WandaVision will link into the upcoming Doctor Strange sequel, the Multiverse of Madness, set for a March 2022 release.

 And Avengers: Endgame directors Joe and Anthony Russo appear to have suggested that the new series could pick up the thread of what happened to Vision’s android body, which was last seen in 2018’s Avengers: Infinity War but did not appear in the sequel.

 “That’s a good question – feels like a story for another time,” Joe Russo teased in a Wired video interview.

 Perhaps, then, the series will kick off with Wanda tracking down her deceased lover’s old body, which would definitely be of interest to nefarious parties due to the advanced technology within.